 Where to Stay: Dinosaur Provincial Park Campground

-There are five public hiking trails in the park (more trails are being built in 2023 and should be ready in 2024!), two fossil display buildings, a canoe launch, playground, and excellent displays in the Visitor Centre.
-Donโt miss John Wareโs cabin near Cretaceous Cafe!
-Hiking trails are fairly close to the campground, but I recommend bringing bikes if youโre short on time (bikes are not permitted on the hiking trails but will make it quicker going to get around the 3.2 km Scenic Loop Road).
+There are nine public hiking trails in the park, two fossil display buildings, a canoe launch, playground, and excellent displays in the Visitor Centre.
+Don’t miss John Ware’s cabin near Cretaceous Cafe!
+Hiking trails are fairly close to the campground, but I recommend bringing bikes if you’re short on time (bikes are not permitted on the hiking trails but will make it quicker going to get around the 3.2 km Scenic Loop Road).

 Reservations are recommended at this popular campground.
 Reserve a campsite at https://reserve.albertaparks.ca/.